AbGh2011/AI-Learning-Journey/README.md

 2. Install the requirements:
 pip install -r requirements.txt

-3. Explore the Jupyter notebooks or .py files inside the projects/ folder.
+3. Explore the Jupyter notebooks after connecting to the kernel.

 ## Goals
 - Learn and apply AI concepts hands-on.